 and all the world [mankind] may become guilty [literally under judgment, answerable] before God [in His presence].

 The word “become” means to become something it was not before.
 Scriptures made apparent the sin of man, which was not patent to his thinking.
 Sin was made to be seen for what it is through revelation.
 The thought that the Scriptures apply only to the Jews was wrong.
 The jurisdiction of Scripture covers Jews and Gentiles alike.

 No one can claim that they are not under sin.
 Every one is liable to God’s judgment.
 This is the only occurrence of the Greek word “guilty” in the New Testament.
 The word means answerable, or accountable.
 People are under the judicial action of God.
 The whole world is accountable to Jewish Scripture.
 The Jew and the Gentile both stand under God’s judgment because of their sin.
 There is no evidence left to plead the case of anyone.

 God in His court declares mankind guilty on all charges.
 No defense attorney can argue against God’s case.
 There is no ground for acquittal.
 Everyone universally stands in need of God’s unadulterated grace.

 The law is impotent to save the soul.

-The purpose of the law is to make people aware of their sin, their failure to measure up to God’s righteousness.
-The resolve of the law is to stir the conscience about violating God’s standards, which are absolute standards.
+The purpose of the law is to make people aware of their sins, their failure to measure up to God’s righteousness.
+The resolve of the law is to stir the conscience about violating God’s standard, which is an absolute standard.
 Scripture shows man’s inability to live up to the criteria that God requires.
 It is impossible for people to live up to God’s requirements, for He demands absolute perfection.

 Ga 2:16, knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.